Entrena-Serrano, C., Degeling, M., Romano, S., & Çetin, R. B. (2025). TikTok’s Research API: Problems Without Explanations. arXiv [cs.CY].

 Key Contributions

-• Documentation of concrete shortcomings — limitations, inconsistencies, and gaps — in platform-provided research access mechanisms.
+- Documents concrete shortcomings and inconsistencies in a platform-provided research access mechanism.

-• A contribution to ongoing policy and academic debates over what meaningful researcher data access under the DSA should look like.
+- Feeds ongoing policy and academic debate over what “adequate” researcher data access should look like under the DSA.

 Methods